al-prk/PechkinRb/README.md

 Or install it yourself as:

-    $ gem install pechkinrb
+    $ gem install dashamailrb

 ## Usage

-PechkinRb declares some classes for API objects, like *List*, *Member*, etc
+dashamailRb declares some classes for API objects, like *List*, *Member*, etc

-    require "pechkinrb"
+    require "dashamailrb"
-    conn = Pechkin::Connection.new('login', 'password')
+    conn = Dashamail::Connection.new('login', 'password')
-    conn.lists # => Array of Pechkin::List instances
+    conn.lists # => Array of Dashamail::List instances

-Optionally you can additionally pass third parameter to Pechkin::Connection constructor, to change API url (for example if you plan to use compatible service):
+Optionally you can additionally pass third parameter to dashamail::Connection constructor, to change API url (for example if you plan to use compatible service):

-    conn = Pechkin::Connection.new('login', 'password', 'https://api.pechkin-mail.ru')
+    conn = dashamail::Connection.new('login', 'password', 'https://api.dashamail.com')

 Also, you can use universal invocation method with *#call_method*